RevUp

 Discovery

-I needed to learn the ins and outs of an intensely nuanced process with exceptions to nearly every rule.
+Learn the ins and outs of an intensely nuanced documentation process with exceptions to nearly every rule.

-I facilitated personality slider and 20:20 workshops to determine the visual direction the client envisioned for the product.
-I created 2 style tile directions using the feedback collected from the workshops.
+• Facilitated personality slider and 20:20 workshops to determine the visual direction the client envisioned for the product

 The direction selected utilized the FluentUI library both based on visual preferences by the client and because users were already familiar with Microsoft products.
 I customized the library using Figma variables cutting weeks out of the design process.
 Leveraging the FluentUI components allowed me to move straight into product design without standard wireframing.